-Plant species across Australia are under increasing pressure, and it is vital that we limit losses to save wider ecosystems upon which other plants, animals and - indeed - humans depend.
+Plant species across Australia are under increasing pressure, and it is vital that we limit losses to save wider ecosystems upon which other plants, animals and humans depend.

-FAME is partnering with the Royal Botanic Gardens Victoria to grow their Raising Rarity program, engaging the community with some of the most endangered plants and enlisting their help to conserve genetic diversity - in their own gardens
+FAME is partnering with the Royal Botanic Gardens Victoria to grow their Raising Rarity program.
+The program will assist in the conservation of rare and threatened Australian wildflower and understorey species by engaging the community and enlisting their help to conserve genetic diversity – in their own gardens

 Focussing on a species’ horticultural potential, Raising Rarity will introduce target species to cultivation - providing the public an opportunity to grow the plant at home and thus contribute to the ongoing conservation.